School of Industrial Design Home

 School of Industrial Design

-Tom Matano has thirty years of experience in the automotive design industry.
-Prior to joining Mazda, he held design positions at General Motors, Volvo, and BMW.
-In 1983, he became a Chief Designer at Mazda North America.
-He later became Vice President of the Design Division and Executive Vice President of Western Operations for Mazda R&D North America, and Executive Designer & Director of Mazda's North American Operations.
+Tom Matano has almost 30 years of experience in the automotive design industry.
+He held design positions at General Motors in Detroit, and GM Holden's Ltd. in Melbourne, Australia and BMW in Munich, Germany.
+In 1983, he joined Mazda's North American studio as a Chief Designer.
+He continued to become Executive Vice President of Western Operations for Mazda R&D North America, Inc., and Executive Designer & Director of Mazda North American Operations.

-From 1999 to 2002, Mr. Matano worked with Mazda in Japan as an executive designer in the Global Advance Studio and eventually became the General Manager of Mazda Design.
-Mr. Matano managed the chief designers group that created Mazda's entire line of car designs, as well as the European and North American studios.
-His accomplishments at Mazda include the MX 5, the RX 7, the 929 Miata "M-Coupe" concept car, the Miata "M-Speedster" concept car, and many other projects by the design teams he managed and created.
-Mr. Matano is a committed educator, and uses his immense knowledge and experience to enhance the Industrial Design program at the Academy of Art University.
+From 1999 to 2002, Mr. Matano has been moved to Mazda headquarters in Japan, as an Executive Designer in the Global Advance Studio, oversees Japan, Europe and North American Advance studios, and the General Manager of Mazda Design in charge of the Chief Designers.
+His accomplishments at Mazda include the 1993 RX-7, Miata, and many other projects by the design teams he managed and created.
+Since 2002 to present, Mr. Matano is committed to becoming an educator, and using his diverse knowledge and experience to enhance the Industrial Design program at the Academy of Art University in San Francisco.
+Now ranked #4 in the Red Dot World Ranking of ID schools.

 Mark Bolick attended various California schools before settling at the California College of Arts and Crafts in his hometown of San Francisco.
 Mark worked various jobs in Silicon Valley where he collaborated on projects with Nike, Motorola, IDEO, NASA, Stanford, MIT and The Exploratorium.
 In pursuit of his passions, Mark abandoned his career as an industrial designer to pursue his love for furniture.
 As Design Manager for William Sonoma Inc., Mark designed hundreds of production furniture pieces in China, Malaysia, Indonesia, Mexico, Vietnam, Italy and the United States.
 As Director of Furniture for Restoration Hardware, Mark assisted in the growth of the furniture division, including the launch of the company’s Bed and Bath catalog.